-In yoga class I hear people say, “I’m just no good at balancing.”
+As a yoga instructor, I often hear people say, “I’m just no good at balancing.”
 Just like you must ride a bike to get the hang of it, you have to practice balance to keep yourself in control.
 Balance is learned and improved upon with practice.
 When we balance the lower extremity, we build strength in the standing leg.
 This strength adds to confidence in balance and improves the efficiency of daily movements like walking and even playing sports.
 Proprioception, the ability to know where your body is in place and time, is required for every move we make.
 You challenge this spacio-visual capacity when you practice balancing.
 Balance and proprioception go together to help prevent injuries and keep you moving young!

-The pose below is yoga’s modified version of Tree Pose
+The pose below is yoga’s modified version of Tree Pose:

 - Place your hands on your hips and stand with weight evenly distributed between both feet